Nghệ An province: Economy

 Nghệ An is one of the few localities where the Politburo issued a separate resolution on economic and social development, namely Resolution 26.
-Nghệ An is known as a province with great industrial potential in Vietnam, producing cement, sugar, milk, white stones ... leading the country.
+Nghệ An is known as a province with great industrial potential in Vietnam, producing cement, sugar, milk, white stones and many other products.

-The major industrial zones of the province are VSIP (15 km2), Hermaraj (30 km2), Nam Cam (4 km2) and Dong Hoi.
+The major industrial zones of the province are Vietnam Singapore Industrial Park or VSIP (15 km2), Hemaraj (30 km2), Nam Cam (4 km2) and Dong Hoi.